Sudo-Ivan/rns-status-page/README.md

 1. starts `rnsd` in a seperate thread.
 2. uses `rnstatus` to get the status of the Reticulum network using provided config file.
+3. Flask and Gunicorn are used to serve the status page and API.

 ## Contributing